4. PALS and BDAs

 Chapter 4: Mimicking and Promoting Wood Accumulation and Beaver Dam Activity with Post-Assisted Log Structures and Beaver Dam Analogues

-The fourth chapter is meant to be the authoritative reference on two low-tech restoration techniques, which are lacking guidelines in the literature: post-assisted log structures (PALS) & beaver dam analogues (BDAs).
-The chapter focuses on helping readers understand what PALS & BDAs are, how they are used in low-tech restoration design, and a specific focus on the processes intially mimicked, later promoted, and that eventually become self-sustatining; namely wood accumulation and beaver dam activity.
+The fourth chapter is meant to be the authoritative reference on two low-tech restoration techniques that are lacking guidelines in the literature: post-assisted log structures (PALS) and beaver dam analogues (BDAs).
+It helps readers understand what PALS and BDAs are, how they are used in low-tech restoration design, and focuses on the processes initially mimicked, later promoted, and eventually self-sustaining — namely wood accumulation and beaver dam activity.

 Chapter 4 also has appendices on:

-- Appendix A. Freqently Asked Questions About PALS and BDAs
+- Appendix A: Frequently Asked Questions About PALS and BDAs

 - Appendix B: Low-Tech Process-Based Restoration Semantics